Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI: Experiments

 \subsection{Adience}

-The \textit{Adience benchmark dataset of unfiltered faces} \cite{EidingerAdience2014} is a dataset made up about 26.000 photos of human faces with binary gender- and eight different age group labels.
+The Adience benchmark dataset of unfiltered faces~\cite{EidingerAdience2014} is a dataset made up about 26.000 photos of human faces with binary gender- and eight different age group labels.
 The images are shot under real-world conditions, meaning different variations in pose, lighting conditions and image quality.
-We performed experiments on Adience in two scenarios: \begin{itemize} \item \textit{Split}: The dataset is split into two tasks, each consisting of a four-class classification problem of different age groups.
-The classes are grouped in a mixed (Adience-Mixed, classes [0, 2, 4, 6] and [1, 3, 5, 7]) and an ordered (Adience-Ordered, classes [0-3] and [4-7]) setup.
-The baseline is established by finetuning the model for three epochs per sequential task. \item \textit{Entire Dataset}: In this scenario, the pretrained model was first pruned to retain the knowledge of ImageNet and then trained on the entire Adience dataset.
+We performed experiments on Adience in two scenarios: \begin{itemize} \item \textit{Split}: The dataset is split into two tasks, each consisting of a four-class classification problem of different age groups. \sami{The classes are grouped in a mixed and an ordered setup (Adience-Mixed: Classes [0, 2, 4, 6] and [1, 3, 5, 7], Adience-Ordered: Classes [0-3] and [4-7])}. \sweb{As the classes are labeled with the corresponding age ranges increasing, the groups in the ordered mixing are expected to have more common features.} The baseline is established by finetuning the model for three epochs per sequential task. \item \textit{Entire Dataset}: In this scenario, the pretrained model was first pruned to retain the knowledge of ImageNet and then trained on the entire Adience dataset.
 As Adience is a very complex task, the pruning threshold is increased to 5\% in order to increase the amount of free network capacity in the pretrained model.
 The model was finetuned on Adience for six epochs. \end{itemize}